AlekseyElcha/Lab-4-TG-bot-Test/README.md

 - time spent on test;

 Admins also see:
-- users TG id, Nickname for the test;
+- users TG id, TG username, nickname for the test;
 - time spent on test;
 - list with the fact - user answered correctly or not for each of the questions?